 Established by the Texas Legislature in June 1969, the first class of 19 students entered in 1970.
 By 1979, class sizes of 200 were legislatively supported through state formula funding.
 From a new school with no buildings or students, to one of the nation’s outstanding centers of academic medicine, The John P. and Kathrine G. McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth) continues to develop into one of the leading centers of excellence devoted to medical education, research, quality patient care, and community outreach.
 The school recently celebrated its 50th anniversary.
 Take a moment to review a brief summary of milestones that tell the unfolding story of McGovern Medical School.

-Original affiliation agreement is signed between the Hermann Hospital Estate and The University of Texas Board of Regents, making Hermann Hospital the primary teaching facility for the proposed University of Texas Medical School at Houston.
+Original affiliation agreement is signed between the Hermann Hospital Estate and The University of Texas System Board of Regents, making Hermann Hospital the primary teaching facility for the proposed University of Texas Medical School at Houston.

 The Texas Legislature approves the UT Medical School at Houston.